 Also included is the frontmatter for the full volume.
 What the project makes clear is that for most issues it is impossible to speak of an “American rule.”
 There are 52 American criminal codes, each of which is significantly different in some important respects from every other.
 After even a brief review of the text, it becomes clear that making claims about what American criminal law does or does not do, without qualification, is likely to be misleading.
 American criminal law scholars ought to be humble about their mastery of their subject and qualified in the claims they make about it.

 Robinson, Paul H. and Williams, Tyler Scot, "MAPPING AMERICAN CRIMINAL LAW: VARIATIONS ACROSS THE 50 STATES: Chapter One: Distributive Principles of Criminal Law" (2018).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 2002.

 American Politics Commons, Criminal Law Commons, Criminology and Criminal Justice Commons, Legislation Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Public Policy Commons, Regional Sociology Commons, Social Control, Law, Crime, and Deviance Commons